rossetti/KSLBook/docs/06-Chapter6.md

 Orders for street lighting poles require the production of the tapered pole, the base assembly, and the wiring/lighting assembly package.
-Orders are released to the shop floor with an exponential time between arrival of 20 minutes.
+Orders are released to the shop floor with an exponential time between arrival of 20 minutes (stream 1).
 Assume that all the materials for the order are already available within the shop floor.

 Once the order arrives, the production of the pole begins.
 Pole